FubarDevelopment/restsharp.portable/README.md

 # News #

-* Version 1.9.0 is available now!
+* Version 1.9.1 is available now!

 # Changes #

+## 1.9.1 ##

+* OAuth2AuthorizationRequestHeaderAuthenticator should only check for Authorization header parameter
+* Better handling of refresh tokens in the OAuth2AuthorizationRequestHeaderAuthenticator

 ## 1.9.0 ##